REFINERY USES ASSET MANAGEMENT TOOLS TO IMPROVE PLANT PERFORMANCE

 “We gather information before a turnaround using device diagnostics, which in the case of control valves, saves us $20,000 – $70,000 per turnaround – making us more predictive and proactive and less reactive.” says Bereznai.
 “The DTM provides fast detailed device checks with a visualized faceplate and a simple to understand device overview.”
 As shown in the chart on the right, there is a significant reduction in the number of control valves that have to be removed, repaired and replaced during a unit turnaround.
 Before each scheduled turnaround, each valve’s diagnostics are checked to determine which control valves actually need to be repaired during the turnaround; saving both time and money.

 In today’s economic situation of reduced maintenance budgets and manpower, it is reasonable to look for non-traditional ways to remain competitive.
-A change in maintenance strategy from reactive to predictive is not easy.
 A change to improved or proactive asset management is not easy.
 Using the intelligence in the installed measurement assets could provide big returns on the investment.
 The old proverb, it takes a village to raise a child, also applies to automation – it takes the entire plant operation to improve plant reliability and performance.
 Integrating intelligent device information, providing the tools to access the information and training the human resources – maintenance technicians, engineers, unit operators and management – to more fully understand and use this valuable information is part of their future plans.
 The image above demonstrates the significant benefit in the reduction of control valve maintenance costs without and with the use of intelligent device diagnostics.